 - Major achievements of the institution

-- Things that make the school a unique place to study, and to teach at, simply the reasons why students (and teachers) should prefer the school to other, competing institutions
+- Things that make the school a unique place to study at, and to teach at, simply the reasons why students (and teachers) should prefer that school to other institutions that compete with them

 - History of the institution